tonyskidmore/cookiecutter-terraform/README.md

 ````

-Then run it against this repo:
+Then run it against this repository:

 ````bash